Edward358-AI/introtopython/2/hw.md

 ## Input Format

-The first line will contain one number which is the student's grade.
-The next line will contain a number either 0 or 1, 0 for Mr. Lee not being in a good mood and 1 for Mr. Lee being in a good mood.
+There will be one line of input, containing two numbers.
+The first number is the student's grade.
+The second number will either be 0 or 1, 0 for Mr. Lee not being in a good mood, and 1 for Mr. Lee being in a good mood.

 ## Output Format